fsprojects/FSharp.TypeProviders.SDK/README.md

 ## Support and community

- - If you have a question about `FSharp`, ask at StackOverflow and [mark your question with the `f#` tag](http://stackoverflow.com/questions/tagged/f%23).
+ - If you have a question about `FSharp`, ask at StackOverflow and [mark your question with the `f#` tag](https://stackoverflow.com/questions/tagged/f%23).
  - If you want to submit a bug, a feature request or help with fixing bugs then look at [issues](https://github.com/fsprojects/FSharp.TypeProviders.SDK/issues).
- - To discuss more general issues about F# Type Providers SDK, its goals and other open-source F# projects, join the [fsharp-opensource mailing list](http://groups.google.com/group/fsharp-opensource)

 ## Building

 Use